$12M Lincoln Drive restoration project begins Monday

-PHILADELPHIA (WPVI) --A $12-million restoration project on Lincoln Drive is expected to begin on Monday.
+PHILADELPHIA (WPVI) --A $12-million restoration project on Lincoln Drive begins on Monday.

 The project includes day and night work between Ridge and Wayne avenues.